rgenge/so_long/README.md

 # so_long
 Game made for 42 school project using MiniLBX library and C.

-It consists on a game where you have to leave the spaceship without touching the aliens.
+It consists on a game where you have to leave the spaceship without touching the aliens, you need to compile it and then run in with a map with ./so_long map.ber

 The game is divided in 3 parts: